ASaiyan0/whos-that-pokemon/README.md

 4. Select "master" as the branch, "/ (root)" as the folder, and click "Save".

 Within a few minutes, the site should come online at https://\<username\>.github.io/\<repo-name\>/

+## Serving Locally

+After cloning this repo, run `npm install`.
+Then run `npm start` to start the server.